nicomcc/SpotifyLocalPlaylist/README.md

+Compiled on Linux.
+Might need to install libraries if compiled on Windows.

 Create your playlist locally and play the samples provided from Spotify.

 On initialization, a browser page will open requesting a spotify login.
 After that, the program will check if there is a playlist file  and load it automatically.